 Baby was Dehydrated

-We spent two nights in the hospital but there was no improvement on Amani.
+We spent two nights in the hospital but there was no improvement.
 She remained on oxygen, and was feeding through tubes.
-On the morning of 18 April, my sweet baby girl started bleeding from the nose.
+On the morning of 18 April, she started bleeding from the nose.

 Amani Breathes her Last